openctx/openctx-node/README.md

 througout the call graph that services the root request.

 The `Context` object in this library stores this serializable distributed context, called baggage.
-It's intended to be implemented into RPC libraries, which are responsible for marshaling baggage on and off the wire.
+RPC libraries are responsible for marshaling baggage on and off the wire.

 OpenCtx supports "joining".
 Both requests and responses can carry baggage.
 Joining a response context with the context in hand carries the baggage forward throughout subsequent requests and responses.
-Joining parallel responses may involve property specific logic, like taking the lesser of two deadlines, merging sets of receipts, or computing the latter of logical clocks.
+Joining parallel responses may involve property-specific logic, like taking the lesser of two deadlines, merging sets of receipts, or computing the latter of logical clocks.

 A `Context` object is just a bag of key/value pairs.
 By having a